"I tend to adopt everybody into my family, into my home, into my friend group.”

 To be outside, of course.
 You know, Frances Slocum, I could go there every single day and be happy.
 But it’s awesome that we have so many different hiking and biking trails and just the opportunity to be out in nature.

 This time of year, is obviously wonderful, but honestly, I love hiking in the winter time.
 Everyone always associates the winter with gray and death and dark, but if you go out for a hike on a winter day and you see a bug, it’s like the most exciting thing ever because that bug is out (laughs).
 Or you might see something sprouting out of the ground.
-There’s there is green everywhere if you know what you’re looking for.
+There’s green everywhere if you know what you’re looking for.
 And there is a lot of life out there.

 What’s next for you?